Donald Trump Impeachment Inquiry Is ‘Doomed To Fail,’ Says Ken Starr

 As previously reported by The Inquisitr, the Democratic-controlled House of Representatives launched an impeachment inquiry into Trump, accusing the president of collaborating with a foreign government to damage a political opponent’s campaign.

-Trump, according to a whistleblower complaint made available to the public, pressured Ukraine into investigating former Vice President Joe Biden son Hunter’s business endeavors in the country.
+Trump, according to a whistleblower complaint made available to the public, pressured Ukraine into investigating former Vice President Joe Biden’s son’s business endeavors in the country.
 The president allegedly threatened to cancel military aid, unless Ukraine does as he says.

 ICYMI: President Trump pushes back after Democrats announce launch of the impeachment inquiry.